dszopa2004/Shiny-Pokemon-Hunter/README.md

-# An auto-shiny hunting application for Pokemon Fire Red and Leaf Green
+# A shiny hunting application for Pokemon Fire Red and Leaf Green

 ## A fully functional shiny hunting application written entirely in Python.
 This application fully automates the following: